 Rapidtags allows you to copy and save tags and features.
 It also comes with a tag analyzer and ranker.
 The ads are a little bit disturbing.

 TagsYouTube free version gives you a "One click" COPY button to copy all the tags you've selected.
 This platform also features ads.
+The page also offers

-Apart from the above listed YouTube tag tools there are also some platforms in the market that only offer paid versions e.g.
+Apart from the above listed YouTube tag tools, there are also some platforms in the market that only offer paid versions e.g.

 If you want to boost your YouTube SEO and find the perfect keyword/tags for your YouTube videos, there are several great ways to do that without having to use the now-defunct YouTube keyword tool.
-However, most of the manual keyword/tag finding options are extremely labour intensive.
-Therefore, your best bet for finding the best keywords is to use an alternative keyword tool that does more to help you than just finding the best keywords.
+However, most of the manual keyword/tag finding options are extremely labor intensive.
+Therefore, your best bet for finding the best keywords is to use an alternative YouTube keyword tool that does more to help you than just finding the best keywords.
 Consider looking for a YouTube keyword tool that will not only analyze your YouTube videos but one that will also show you your YouTube ranking factors, give you your keyword rankings, provide you with an action plan, as well as a YouTube tag generator and professional thumbnails.
 Anything less is just a waste of your time—and money!